saproto/saproto/README.md

 #### Client-side dependencies

-To install the client-side dependencies you'll need to run `sail npm install` to install all client-side dependencies.
+To install the client-side dependencies you'll need to run `sail yarn` to install all client-side dependencies.

-To compile the project assets (JS/CSS) run `sail npm run build` to compile once or `sail npm run dev` to keep checking for changes to scripts or stylesheets.
+To compile the project assets (JS/CSS) run `sail yarn build` to compile once or `sail yarn dev` to keep checking for changes to scripts or stylesheets.

-When adding a new library or client-side dependency through npm don't forget to require the scripts in `application.js` and the stylesheet in `vendor.scss`.
+When adding a new library or client-side dependency through yarn don't forget to require the scripts in `application.js` and the stylesheet in `vendor.scss`.

 #### Websockets